jtrieu2/module-14/README.md

 Below is the image for 3 months training data, short window of 3 and long window of 110.
 ![alt text](https://github.com/jtrieu2/module-14/blob/main/ideal_params_short_3_long_110.png)

+The following images below are iterations on the length of the training data.

 1 month
 ![alt text](https://github.com/jtrieu2/module-14/blob/main/1month.png)